eagle-io/docs/source/api/resources/nodes.rst

     Argument            Example                     Description
     =================   ========================    ======================================================================
     **notify**          TRUE                        *Optional - Default is FALSE*.
-                                                    Notify users they have been had their workspace access revoked
+                                                    Notify users they have had their workspace access revoked
     =================   ========================    ======================================================================